borbiuk/PGP-generate/README.md

 Contributions are welcome!
 Feel free to fork, modify, and submit a pull request.

 For issues or feature requests, please open an issue.

----

-This version makes the content clearer, improves readability, and adds professionalism.
-Let me know if you'd like any tweaks! 🚀